tarasii/pyDSP/README.md

 # pyDSP
-Simple DSP lib for better algorithms understanding
+Simple DSP lib just for fun and better algorithms understanding.

+It uses python3 and numpy, desired to work with complex and real numbers.

 corelation.py
 - cross correlation